Twanvanb1/Sonic-Nexus-RSDKv4/README.md

 ### Q: Will there be an Android, iOS, Steam Deck, etc port?
 A: Everything in this project comes as-is.
 If it doesn't run on a specific platform, don't get your hopes up on it being fixed.

-## things that still need to be done and do.
+## things that still need to be done.
 - [ ] Add support for RSDKv5u
 - [ ] Make title card function properly on steam deck aspect ratio
 - [ ] Fix collision issues